PennLINC/xcp_d/docs/workflows.rst

 ==================================================
 :func:`~xcp_d.workflows.concatenation.init_concatenate_data_wf`

-If the ``--combineruns`` flag is included, then BOLD runs will be grouped by task and concatenated.
+If the ``--combine-runs`` flag is included, then BOLD runs will be grouped by task and concatenated.
 Several concatenated derivatives will be generated, including the ``denoised BOLD``, the ``denoised, interpolated BOLD``, the temporal mask, and the filtered motion parameters.